alessandrotnt/Treasure-Hunt/README.md

 -Appcompat_v7 folder
 -OpenCV-android-sdk folder

-Then: file-->import-->existing projects into workspace and import (one at a time) all the three previously mentioned folders as root directories.
+Then: file-->import-->general-->existing projects into workspace and import (one at a time) all the three previously mentioned folders as root directories.

 After that, check if project-->properties-->android "Library" section contains the required references to appcompat_v7 and OpenCV library.